Here are the answers to the most frequently asked questions about Permanent Hair Straightening.

 Please Note: Because these appointments are very large and last-minute cancellations cause a large gap in the day, a deposit of 50% of the quoted price will be required at the time of booking.

-For further information and advice please feel free to contact me at the salon on 0161 832 8000.
+For further information and advice please feel free to contact me at the studio on 0161 832 8000.